haskell-org/summer-of-haskell/content/ideas/graphs.md

 ---
-title: Benchmarking graphs libraries and optimizing algebraic graphs
+title: Benchmarking graph libraries and optimising algebraic graphs
 ---

-Graphs are a very important data structure and they are known to be a bit difficult to manipulate in functional languages.
-Several libraries are currently implemented to create and use graph in Haskell, each of them representing the data differently : [Data.Graph](https://hackage.haskell.org/package/containers-0.5.11.0/docs/Data-Graph.html) from containers, [fgl](https://hackage.haskell.org/package/fgl), [hash-graph](https://github.com/patrickdoc/hash-graph) and [alga](https://github.com/snowleopard/alga).
+Graphs are a very important data structure and they are known to be difficult to work with in functional programming languages.
+Several libraries are currently implemented to create and process graphs in Haskell, each of them using different graph representation: [Data.Graph](https://hackage.haskell.org/package/containers-0.5.11.0/docs/Data-Graph.html) from containers, [fgl](https://hackage.haskell.org/package/fgl), [hash-graph](https://github.com/patrickdoc/hash-graph) and [alga](https://github.com/snowleopard/alga).

-Due to their differences and the lack of a reference benchmark, it is not easy for a new user to find the best one for his project.
+Due to their differences and the lack of a reference benchmark, it is not easy for a new user to find the best one for their project.

-There will be two major tasks in this proposal
+There will be two major tasks in this proposal:

-* Write a high-quality, reusable and fair benchmarking of these libraries.
+* Develop a high-quality, automated and fair benchmarking suite for these libraries.
 The main goal is to help developers to choose easily the library that fits their project.

-* Help Alga.
-Because of its promising and totally new approach (based on mathematical results about algebra of graph), Alga lack some important features and it is not yet user-friendly.
-So the majors tasks will be to:
+* Help improve the [alga](https://github.com/snowleopard/alga) library.
+It is a promising and new approach (based on mathematical results about an algebra of graphs), but it lacks some important features, a user-friendly tutorial, and has not yet been optimised for performance.
+Hence the following subtasks:

   * [Write a tutorial](https://github.com/snowleopard/alga/issues/41).
-The project is well documented, but a new user can be lost in this new thinking of graphs.
+Alga is well documented, but a new user can be lost in this new way of thinking about graphs.
-  * Implement missing algorithms and optimize existing one.
-Graphs library needs to provide some basic algorithms of graph theory, and due to the approach of alga, all of them needs to be re-designed.
+  * Implement missing algorithms and optimise existing ones on the basis of the developed benchmarking suite.
+Graph libraries are expected to provide some basic algorithms, but because Alga is so different from conventional graph representations most of these algorithms need to be designed from scratch.
-  * As a bonus, think and try to implement [labelled-edges graphs](https://github.com/snowleopard/alga/issues/17).
-It is listed as bonus, because the theory behind is not totally fixed and will need some discussion on the way to implement it.
+  * As a bonus, try to implement [edge-labelled graphs](https://github.com/snowleopard/alga/issues/17).
+It is a high-risk subtask, because the theory behind it is still being worked out and requires further discussions.

-The core of this project will be to work with the community.
-Only a large number of developer (especially the one from libraries themselves) can help to, for example, find a right approach for a useful benchmarking tool, how to represent the result in a good form and how to document them (which test-case represent which use-case).
+Working with the Haskell community is the core of this project.
+The student will engage Haskell developers, in particular both users and authors of existing graph libraries, in order to develop a high-quality well-documented benchmarking suite.
-Concerning Alga, there is a lot to do and again, nothing could be done without the community: Which algorithms are needed, the idea of an implementation, feedback on the current one...
+Concerning Alga, there is a lot to do and again, the input of the community will be essential to decide which algorithms are needed, how to implement them, and receive feedback on the results.

-The outcome will also benefit the entire community: helping new developer to choose the right library, helping current developer of these libraries to focus on some optimization and make algebraic graph a real alternative to existing ones.
+It is hoped that the project will also benefit the entire community: it will help new developers to choose the right library, help current developers of these libraries to focus on specific optimisation goals and missing features, and, finally, make algebraic graphs a real alternative to existing graph libraries.

 **Mentor**: Andrey Mokhov

-**Difficulty**: Intermediate.
+**Difficulty**: Intermediate